Multicultural Student Alliance:

 The Harvard Chapter of the Student National Dental Association strives to improve the delivery of dental health to all people with an emphasis on minorities and/or the underserved.
 The association also works to encourage minority students to consider careers in dentistry.
 In addition the association provides support to underrepresented minority dental students in Region 7, which includes the University of Connecticut, Tufts University, Harvard University and Boston University.
 For additional information, contact the Office of Admissions and Student Affairs at the Harvard School of Dental Medicine at (617) 432-0569.

 LAHMS is the Harvard Medical School lesbian, gay, bisexual, transgender and allied student organization.
-The goals of this organization are to provide visibility of the lives of gay, lesbian, bisexual, and transgender (LGBT) people and awareness of the needs and concerns of LGBT patients; a forum to discuss issues particular to being gay and a doctor is provided for organizational members; to involve LGBT and other faculty and local hospital house staff members in activities to serve as allies and mentors.
+The goals of this organization are to provide visibility of the lives of gay, lesbian, bisexual, and transgender (LGBTQ) people and awareness of the needs and concerns of LGBTQ patients; a forum to discuss issues particular to being gay and a doctor is provided for organizational members; to involve LGBTQ and other faculty and local hospital house staff members in activities to serve as allies and mentors.
 The organization sponsors films, speakers, workshops, and social events.

 To create and nurture a diverse community